Phlebolymphedema - Take Water in Your Veins Seriously

 Causes of Phlebolymphedema

 Phlebolymphedema is a disorder of the venous blood vessels in the lower legs.
-The veins aren’t strong enough to push blood against the pull of gravity.
-This results in pools of blood and fluid around the lower extremities of our body (legs, ankles and feet).
+The veins aren’t strong enough to push blood against the pull of gravity, resulting in pools of blood and fluid around the lower extremities (legs, ankles, and feet).

-Some leading factors that lead to a Phlebedema include:
+Some leading factors that lead to Phlebedema include:

 Hereditary/genetic predispositions